adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 ## 4. Reviewing a long form is difficult

-In order to verify they have entered the correct values, a user will need to remember what the hints were in the first place.
-This is because the  value has replaced the hint.
-This is an unnecessary burden on the user.
+A user will need to memorise all the hints in order to check their form entries before submission.
+This is because as each form field is filled out, the hint disappears.

 ## 5. Errors are hard to fix